 In the Victorian Championships played during the 1930s, Ivor Burge, who had completed a physical education degree at Springfield, Massachusetts, coached the leading team YMCA.
 He introduced several new concepts of the game to the Victorian coaches.
 One concept in particular, the zone defence, was a characteristic trait of all his teams.
 During the war, American servicemen participated in many Victorian competitions, and their style of play influenced a movement back towards principles of man-to-man defence.

-The game of basketball has grown through the efforts of two additional Australians – Ken Watson and Lindsay Gaze.
+The game of basketball grew through the efforts of two Victorian legends – Ken Watson and Lindsay Gaze.
 Both men recognised the importance of a well-organised offence, and instilled this philosophy in their junior and senior teams.
 As a result, their teams have been very successful, and they have provided a model for other coaches in formulating their own philosophies of the game.

-Australia’s first basketball coach for the 1956 Olympic Games in Melbourne was Ken Watson (at the time, Ken was very active in coaching junior and senior players in Victoria; he was the state senior men’s coach at the time as well as secretary for both the Victorian Association and the Amateur Basketball Union of Australia).
+Australia’s first basketball coach for the 1956 Olympic Games in Melbourne was Ken Watson, who at the time was very active in coaching junior and senior players in Victoria.
+He was the state senior men’s coach at the time as well as secretary for both the Victorian Association and the Amateur Basketball Union of Australia).
 His teams ran the shuffle offence with great success, which added another dimension to the game.
 Ken gave a great deal of credit to the American coaches Bruce Drake (early originator of the shuffle offence) and Joe Eves (Auburn coach) for playing an important role in developing his theories on the shuffle offence.

 In 1961 two American coaches, John Bunn and Stu Inman, were invited to Australia to conduct coaching clinics on the various facets of the game.
 Apart from the direct instruction in offence and defence, they emphasised the important point that junior and senior teams simply did not practice enough.
 At that time it was usual for the leading Victorian teams to practice only once per week, although the team members might play several matches per week in various competitions.
 Efforts were made to increase practices to four times per week, although many teams found this difficult to achieve.
 (By practising throughout the year, it was hoped to make up for the inability to have a daily practice program during the main season.)
 A program of exchange visits between the US teams (high school as well as college) and Australian teams has been beneficial in showing Australian coaches different methods of play and approaches to coaching.